 - A sovereign wealth fund on its 50:50 joint venture with Brookfield in relation to the acquisition of Berlin’s Potsdamer Platz, reported to be Germany’s largest real estate transaction for eight years

-- International investment company Saïd Holdings on its real estate investments and financings, including on the acquisition of 5 Churchill Place, Canary Wharf, London for £208 million comprising 320,000 sq. ft. of office accommodation, the majority of which is let to J.P.
-Morgan and on a £137.5 million facility to refinance that purchase
+- International investment company Saïd Holdings on its real estate investments and financings, including on the acquisition of 5 Churchill Place, Canary Wharf, London, comprising 320,000 sq. ft. of office accommodation, the majority of which is let to J.P.
+Morgan and on its subsequent sale to a Chinese investor for £270 million

 - A portfolio company of a US Private Equity firm on its tenant credit sale and leaseback of four prominent London based private hospitals to a healthcare investor for £227 million